 - Online through eFileNV.

 Be sure to read and follow the instructions here to make sure the other party is properly served with your papers.
 It is up to YOU to serve the documents; the court does not serve the documents for you.

-All of the documents you filed must be served on the other parent, or, if the other parent is represented by an attorney, you must serve the attorney.
+All of the documents you filed must be served on your ex-spouse, or, if your ex-spouse is represented by an attorney, you must serve the attorney.
 This is to make sure the other party knows what you are filing and has a chance to respond to your papers.
 You must serve the papers within 3 calendar days of filing the documents.